Spain: Tourism

-In 2017, Spain was the second most visited country in the world, recording 82 million tourists which marked the fifth consecutive year of record-beating numbers.
+In 2024, Spain was the second most visited country in the world only behind France, recording 94 million tourists.
+The international tourist expenditure in 2024 was around 126 billion euros.
 The headquarters of the World Tourism Organization are located in Madrid.

-Spain's geographic location, popular coastlines, diverse landscapes, historical legacy, vibrant culture, and excellent infrastructure has made the country's international tourist industry among the largest in the world.
-In the last five decades, international tourism in Spain has grown to become the second largest in the world in terms of spending, worth approximately 40 billion Euros or about 5% of GDP in 2006.
+Spain's geographic location, popular coastlines, diverse landscapes, historical legacy, vibrant culture, and excellent infrastructure have made the country's international tourist industry among the largest in the world.
+Tourism in Spain is a major contributor to national economic life, with foreign and domestic tourism contributing to 12.3% of Spain's GDP in 2023.

-Castile and Leon is the Spanish leader in rural tourism linked to its environmental and architectural heritage.
+Castile and Leon is the Spanish leader in rural tourism linked to its environmental and architectural heritage which it has kept since 2020.